calvinsettachatgul/aws_associate_solutions_architect/efs_lab.md

 1000s of concurrent requests at once its quite new
     not 11 9s durability
-    will get a durability rating
+    will get a durability rating eventually

 efs is block based storage
     files and share them with other ec2 instances

-s3
+similar to s3
     read after write consistency
     block based not object based

-just sstart putting files on it
+just start putting files on it

+not available in eu london

 get a durability rating
 in the future